Continue with

 Let's try to answer these obvious questions!

 RTO stands for 'The Regional Transport Office' and is sometimes called 'The Regional Transport Authority.'
-It's a government agency or department constituted under the Ministry of Road Transport & Highways Government of India's Motor Vehicle Act 1988.
+It's a government agency or department constituted under the Ministry of Road Transport & Highways, Government of India's Motor Vehicle Act 1988.

 The regional transport offices are responsible for implementing multiple provisions of the Motor Vehicle Act and Central or State Motor Vehicle Rules.

 DTO translates into 'The District Transport Office.'
-It's also a government-owned body under the Ministry of Road Transport & Highways Government of India's Motor Vehicle Act 1988.
+It's also a government-owned body under the Ministry of Road Transport & Highways, Government of India's Motor Vehicle Act 1988.
 A state may have many DTOs.

 The district transport offices are district-focused entities in charge of implementing provisions of the Motor Vehicle Act and Central or State Motor Vehicle Rules.

-The often-interchangeable RTO meaning, DTO definition and functions are more or less the same, barring their jurisdictional scope and scale.
+The often-interchangeable RTO meaning, DTO definition, and functions are more or less the same, barring their jurisdictional scope and scale.
 RTOs rank above district transport offices and supervise DTOs in administrative hierarchies.

 Be it RTOs or DTOs, both are indispensable parts of India's overall transport administration system.
 They work with seamless coordination to ensure smooth management of the country's ever-expanding road transport services.